DanielisMaizelis/elintamotors/README.md

 <h2>All of my projects and reports for this internship/report are here in this repo</h2>
 <p>
     There were 6 tasks given to me to complete, each containing some form of proof with videos.
-    This readme contains a very brief explanation of each task.
+    The work is done using STM32 microcontrollers.
-    For more information, be sure to open:
+    For more be sure to open:
 </p>
 <ul>
     <li>